About police and crime commissioners and police, fire and crime commissioners

 - Ensuring the fire and rescue service budgets are spent where it matters most; and

 - Appointing the Chief Fire Officer, holding them to account for the delivery of their objectives and if necessary, dismissing them.

 There are three police force areas where, on 6th May 2021, people will elect a Mayor who will exercise PCC functions, instead of electing a PCC – the Metropolitan Police Service, Greater Manchester, and West Yorkshire.
 The powers and functions that these Mayors exercise in relation to policing are the same as in police force areas where PCCs are elected, and the Mayors in these three police force areas are accountable to the public at the ballot box in the same way that PCCs are in other police force areas.

 Work with others

-The PCC does not ‘run’ the police force.
-Chief constables continue to be responsible for the day to day operations of the police, but they are accountable to the public via the police and crime commissioner.
+The PCC, PFCC or Mayor with PCC functions does not “run” the police or fire service.
+Chief Constables and Chief Fire Officers continue to be responsible for the day to day operations of the police and fire services respectively, but they are accountable to the public via the Commissioner.

-PCCs ensure an effective policing contribution alongside other partners to national arrangements to protect the public from other cross-boundary threats.
+They also ensure that there is an effective policing contribution to national partnership arrangements to protect the public from other cross-boundary threats.